andrey-campos/python-and-dsa/README.md

 ## Notes

 These are personal study notes documenting my understanding of DSA concepts in Python.
-They include common patterns and tricks discovered while preparing for technical interviews and coursework.
+They include common patterns and tricks discovered while preparing for technical interviews, projects, and coursework.